-The following chart highlights when and how to enroll in the Before-Tax Contribution Plan and Dental Plan.
+The following chart highlights when and how to enroll in Chevron's medical and dental plans.

-Plan When to Enroll How to Enroll Dental PPO You can enroll yourself and your eligible dependents in a dental plan that Chevron offers: During your first 31 days on the job, if you're eligible.
+Plan When to Enroll How to Enroll Company-Sponsored Medical and Dental HMO Plans You can enroll yourself and your eligible dependents at any of the following times: During your first 31 days on the job, if you're eligible.
 During open enrollment.
 Within 31 days of a qualifying life event.
-Attention U.SPayroll Expatriates If you have coverage in a Chevronsponsored dental plan just prior to starting your expatriate assignment, you will be automatically enrolled in the Dental PPO upon your transfer.
-If you have dental coverage that is not sponsored by Chevron - such as through your spouse's employer - just prior to starting your expatriate assignment, you will not be automatically enrolled in the Chevron Dental PPO Plan.
-However, you will have 31 days after your other dental coverage ends to enroll for the Dental PPO.
-Otherwise, you must wait until the next open enrollment period to enroll.
-To enroll, contact the HR Service Center.
+Note: For dependents to be eligible for the Mental Health and Substance Use Disorder Plan, your dependents must be enrolled in one of the Chevronsponsored medical plans.
+To enroll, contact the HR Service Center at 1-888-825-5247 (1-832-854-5800 outside the U.S.).
 Be sure to complete and turn in any forms sent to you with your confirmation statement.
-Before a dependent's enrollment can be processed, you may be required to provide proof of his or her eligibility (that is, a marriage license, a birth certificate or adoption papers).
-In addition, before you can enroll your domestic partner for Dental Plan coverage, you must file a notarized Chevron Affidavit of Domestic Partnership (F-6) form.
-To request a form, call the HR Service Center.
+Before a dependent's enrollment is processed, you may be required to provide proof of his or her eligibility (that is, a marriage license, a birth certificate or adoption papers).
+In addition, before you can enroll your domestic partner for health plan coverage, you must file a notarized Chevron Affidavit of Domestic Partnership (F-6) form.
+To request a form, call the HR Service Center at 1-888-825-5247 (1-832-854-5800 outside the U.S.).
 If you don't enroll your eligible dependents at the same time you enroll yourself, you can enroll them during any open enrollment period or within 31 days of the date they first become eligible (for example, within 31 days of a qualifying life event).
 Before-Tax Contribution Plan If you enroll in a health plan to which Chevron contributes, you're automatically enrolled to have before-tax deductions for any medical and dental plans.
 Not applicable for medical and dental, unless you elect not to enroll.
-If you don't want to enroll, decline before-tax participation before your health plan coverage begins by contacting the HR Service Center.
+If you don't want to enroll, decline before-tax participation before your health plan coverage begins by contacting the HR Service Center at 1-888-825-5247 (610-669-8595 outside the U.S.).